w3c/wai-curricula/content/designer/interaction-design.md

 {% include excol.html type="middle" %}

-Demonstrate standard keyboard interactions, for example the use of the tab, enter, escape, and arrow keys, versus specific non-standard shortcuts.
+Demonstrate standard keyboard interactions, for example the use of the tab, enter, escape, and arrow keys.
+Explain how keyboard support favors other ways of interaction, including touch and voice.

+Present examples of specific non-standard shortcuts.
 Explain that providing custom keyboard interactions can favor efficiency but can also disrupt the users' expectations.
 Thus, designers need to document these custom interactions and make them consistent throughout the interface.
 Emphasize that defining the keyboard interactions is a designers' responsibility, whereas implementing such interactions is a responsibility shared with the developer.

 #### Learning Outcomes for Topic

 Students should be able to:

+* explain how keyboard support favors other ways of interaction, including touch and voice
 * design user experiences for keyboard navigation through and inside components, for example using:
   * the tab key to move through different components
   * the enter key to enter a specific component and to select a specific item on a component